 - Salpingo-oophorectomy — removal of the ovaries and fallopian tubes (may be combined with any of the above procedures)

-You may have a hysterectomy if your uterus is causing health problems that cannot be treated by other means.
-Some reasons a woman may have a hysterectomy to:
+You may need a hysterectomy if your uterus is causing health problems that can't be treated by other means.
+A woman may need a hysterectomy to:

 - Treat cancers, such as uterine, endometrial and ovarian cancers